Martian Moons eXploration: The Idefix rover

+It will be equipped with cameras, a radiometer, and a Raman spectrometer for in-situ surface exploration.
+The instruments are: two navigation cameras (NavCams), two cameras (WheelCams) "that will observe the interactions of the back and front wheels with the regolith", a Raman spectrometer (RAX) and a miniaturized radiometer (miniRad).

+Its objectives are to touch the surface of Phobos, to check the behaviour of the surface under mechanical actions and to relay this information to Earth.
+It must also demonstrate that it is possible to use wheeled locomotion on a body with such low gravity.
+Finally, it will take measurements in situ, observing the ground of Phobos at a resolution of 100 μm, and moving around on it.

 Sampling

-MMX's sampler is equipped with two sampling methods: the Coring Sampler (C-SMP) to gain regolith at depths deeper than 2 cm from the Phobos surface, and the Pneumatic Sampler (P-SMP) from the Phobos surface.
+MMX's sampler is equipped with two sampling methods: the Coring Sampler (C-SMP) to gain regolith at depths deeper than 2 cm from the Phobos surface, and the Pneumatic Sampler (P-SMP) for samples from the Phobos surface.
 The robotic arm will collect regolith from the ground by shooting the C-SMP mechanism.
 The C-SMP mechanism is designed to rapidly perform subsurface sampling to collect over 10 grams of the regolith.
 It is equipped with an ejecting actuator that uses a special shape memory alloy, SCSMA.
-P-SMP that is installed nearby the footpad of the landing leg uses an air gun to puff pressurised gas, pushing about 10 grams of soil into the sample container.
-Both C-SMP and P-SMP can collect samples quickly because the entire sampling procedure shall be performed only in 2.5 hours.
+P-SMP is installed close to the footpad of the landing leg, and uses an air gun to puff pressurized gas, pushing about 10 grams of soil into the sample container.
+Both C-SMP and P-SMP can collect samples quickly because the entire sampling procedure is scheduled to be performed in only 2.5 hours.

-After taking off from the landing site, the equipped robotic arm transfers both C-SMP and P-SMP canister to the sample return capsule.
-The spacecraft will then take off from Phobos and make several flybys of the smaller moon Deimos before carrying the Sample Return Capsule back to Earth, arriving in July 2029.
+After taking a sample, the robotic arm will transfer both C-SMP and P-SMP canisters to the sample return capsule.
+The spacecraft will then make several flybys of the smaller moon Deimos before carrying the Sample Return Capsule back to Earth, arriving in 2031.